kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 `atom37` ordering.
 {:.figcaption}

-Here we can see that the ordering is always the same no matter which residue is represented; however, most of the fields will always be empty since the longest amino acid has only 14 atoms.
+Here we can see that the ordering is always the same no matter which residue is represented; however, most of the fields will always be empty since the longest amino acid (tryptophane) has only 14 atoms.
 We therefore exchange efficiency vs standardisation, which explains why internally AF2 often uses `atom14`, but when it interfaces to other programs at I/O it often uses `atom37`.

 If we think about our example of `Ser` again, we can see how the machine representations map to the actual amino acid (again with the caveat that hydrogens are ommited and the carboxyl oxygen is not counted since in a peptide backbone it will have let as water).